samsiljee/MS_sonification/Essay.md

 Where the MS1 sounds are repeated as the same peptides are sampled over the course of the run, the MS2 sounds are not repeated - this is a feature of the acquisition method, the dynamic exclusion list, where peaks from the MS1 spectra are excluded from further MS2 analysis after the firs analysis.
 This is to free up time for other less intense peaks to be selected for analysis.
 In summary I suspect that the sounds heard reflect acquisition methods more so than biological features of the data.

+## Tonification web tool
+In discussion with Neil, we came up with a variety of data manipulations to explore the data further.
+Namely:
+1. Reverse the m/z values, currently heavier ions, counter-intuitively, give rise to higher-pitched frequencies
+2. Scale the values to the range heard by human hearing.
+Currently the m/z values are the same as the scan range set during in the mass spectrometer method, roughly 200 to 2000 m/z.
+These can be scaled from 100Hz to 15kHz for example.
+3. Log scale transformation of the m/z values.
+Human hearing is logarithmic, the data is collected on a linear scale.
+4. Filtering out the low intensity peaks.

+One solution in R to "trying lots of things out" is to develop an interactive Shiny application.
+Accessibility is also important to me, and most people I discuss this project with have no coding experience.
+They are missing out on the fun of playing around with the data and seeing what happens.
+A Shiny application can also be easily published as a website, allowing greater access to the process.
+One interesting discovery I made during this process, is that when the data is scaled well beyond the range of human hearing, there is still sigficant audio signal produced in the range of human hearing.
+I believe this to be due to the fact that there are so many peaks in my spectra, many of which have very similar m/z values, that interference patterns are a significant source of the produced audio.
+These interference patterns will of course persist even when the frequencies of the underlying sine waves are too high to be heard.
+This is one of the benefits of interactive coding!

 ## Visualisation
 I?ve had several people ask me about adding a visual component to the work.